-All grant decisions are made by a volunteer Community Advisory Committee made up of artists who live and work in the Downtown Eastside.
+All grant decisions are made by a Volunteer Advisory Committee made up of artists who live and work in the Downtown Eastside.

 Everyone who receives a grant must write a final report.
 You will be asked to describe what went well with your project and what could have been done better.
 We do not ask you to submit receipts, but we do ask for a simple account of how you spent your grant money.
 A Final Report Template will be provided to you.

-- Groups will need to clearly demonstrate the role of each artist within the project, and how their project will be developed and showcased collaboratively.
+- Groups will need to demonstrate the role of each artist within the project, and how their project will be created collaboratively.

-- Preference will be given to those applicants who have neither received nor applied for government funding within the past three years (e.g. BC Arts Council, Canada Council, Creative BC).
+- Preference is given to applicants who have not applied for and/or received government funding within the past three years (e.g. BC Arts Council, Canada Council, Creative BC).

-- Preference will be given to new projects or those applicants who have been funded for fewer than three years in a row.
+- Priority is given to new projects and/or applicants who have been funded for fewer than three years.

-- Please note that if you apply for an Individual grant, you will not be eligible to apply for a Group grant, and vice versa.
-Artists applying for more than one grant will be disqualified.
+- Please note that if you apply for an Individual grant, you are not eligible to apply for a Group grant, and vice versa.
+Artists applying for more than one grant in the same year will be disqualified.

-- The 2017-2018 grants are for art projects that begin after the grant decision is made (January 2018) and end by June 30, 2018.
-Grants may not be used for retro-funding (e.g. if the event date is in February 2018, we won’t be able to fund).
+- Grants may not be used for retro-funding (e.g. if the event date is in February, we won’t be able to fund).

 - Your artwork must follow acceptable community standards.
 DTES Small Arts Grants do not support works that exploit an individual’s vulnerability.
 For example, when photographing, ask yourself: “Would I like to be photographed or videotaped in this situation?”

 - Grants are not intended to pay for food, rent, or studio rent.
-Artists cannot pay themselves a salary, however, they may hire others to help them achieve the goals of their project (e.g. web designers, printers, actors, lighting technicians, recording engineers).
+Artists cannot pay themselves a fee.

 - Group projects must be presented to the public.
 The project funder will need to be acknowledged.
 Possible wording includes, “This project was (partially) funded by the DTES Small Arts Grants Program and Vancouver Foundation”, or “The artists appreciate funding received from the DTES Small Arts Grants Program and Vancouver Foundation”.
 Contact the Coordinator for approved logos.